 The fund balance of the ER&R fund should reflect a level that is anticipated to assure continued operation of the fund.
 Management policies should support the amount of cash reserves necessary for continued operation of the fund and timely replacement of vehicles or equipment; as determined during the rate setting process.

-Guidance on accounting, management and controls over capital assets is available in the BARS Manual at 3.3.
+Guidance on accounting, management and controls over capital assets is available in the BARS Manual 3.3.8, Capital Assets Management.

 ER&R rate structures should cover all costs associated with the operation of the fund.
 In counties, the rate structures are determined by the county engineer and must be reviewed annually by the legislative body (RCW 36.33A.040).